-Ramen eggs, also known as ajitama, are Japan’s flavour packed soft-boiled eggs, marinated with a soy sauce-based seasoning.
+Ramen eggs (also known as ajitama or nitamago) are Japan’s flavour packed soft-boiled eggs, marinated with a soy sauce-based seasoning.
 Chock full of umami, this homemade ramen egg recipe is so versatile – perfect for ramen, snacks, rice bowls or just on toast!

 Ramen eggs are soft-boiled eggs, often called as ajitama or ajitsuke tamago in Japanese, meaning flavoured eggs.
 This ramen egg is a must include topping for Japanese ramen.